 The preceding sections should begin to make clear the scope of the problem facing lunar cartographers in the coming decade.
 Production of the first global planetary image mosaics, the 100 m/pixel Clementine multiband mosaic (Isbell et al., 1997; Eliason et al., 1999; 2003) and the first Mars MDIM (Batson and Eliason, 1995), which has a comparable number of lines and samples, each constituted a multi-million-dollar effort.
 Faster computers and technological advances leading to greater degrees of automation, as discussed in the previous subsection, will of course reduce the work needed to create products of given resolution.
 This was already seen with the revised Mars mosaics, MDIM 2.0 and 2.1 (http://astrogeology.usgs.gov/ Projects/MDIM21/), which were created for a fraction of the MDIM 1.0 budget.
-Nevertheless, the new missions will provide multiple altimetry datasets, multiple SAR datasets, and multiple image sets, including stereo and color coverage at resolutions either comparable to or greatly exceeding those of the best previous global imagery.
-Merely to control all these datasets so that they occupy the same cartographic coordinates and can be used conjointly will require a substantial effort.
+Nevertheless, the new missions will provide multiple altimetry data sets, multiple SAR data sets, and multiple image sets, including stereo and color coverage at resolutions either comparable to or greatly exceeding those of the best previous global imagery.
+Merely to control all these data sets so that they occupy the same cartographic coordinates and can be used conjointly will require a substantial effort.
 The extraction of high-resolution, quantitative topographic information from the stereo imagery will be an unprecedented and even greater task.
-Modern "softcopy" photogrammetric methods rely on automated image matching to produce high-density DTMs (Fig. 4), but even the most advanced such methods are never perfectly successful (see Heipke et al., 2006, this conference), so that interactive quality control and some editing of the DTMs will be required.
+Modern "softcopy" photogrammetric methods rely on automated image matching to produce highdensity DTMs (Figure 4), but even such advanced methods are never perfectly successful (see Heipke et al., 2007), so that interactive quality control and some editing of the DTMs will be required.
 Our experience indicates that this is likely to be the cost-driving factor for DTM production.
-The overall cost can be reduced somewhat by producing and editing global DTMs at a resolution than the best the images could support, while still improving on the density of DTMs interpolated from altimeter data.
-As the missions described here are followed by first robotic and then human-crewed landers, however, there will be an urgent need for topographic mapping of significant areas at the highest possible resolution in order to select and validate landing sites (Kirk et al., 2003) and conduct surface operations (Li et al., 2005).
+The overall cost can be reduced somewhat by producing and editing global DTMs at a coarser resolution than the best the images could support, while still improving on the density of DTMs interpolated from altimeter data.
+Highly automated mapping methods, such as the NASA Ames Stereo Pipeline (Broxton and Edwards, 2008) or the stereo pipeline developed by the DLR for processing Mars Express HRSC data (Gwinner et al., 2008) could provide even greater cost savings by eliminating the DTM editing step, but it must be noted that in pipeline processing, interactive editing of DTM artifacts is replaced by Such filtering requires a an automated filtering step. compromise between smoothing away real details in the DTM versus allowing artifacts to remain.
+A similar choice faces the human DTM editor, but for the foreseeable future the human brain is likely to perform better at making such choices than any available computer algorithm.
+As the missions described here are followed by first robotic and then human-crewed landers, there will be an urgent need for topographic mapping of significant areas at the highest possible resolution in order to select and validate landing sites (Kirk et al., 2003; 2008a) and conduct surface operations (Li et al., 2005), and thus at least regional DTM production with human quality control and editing will continue to be needed.